wkoszek/me/source/blog/2017-03-28-are-you-a-good-open-source-contributor.html.md

 This is a good start for planting in your head that Open Source is made by humans for humans, and that at some people want to get compensated.
 Somehow.
-Compensation isn't about money.
+Compensation isn't only about money.
 I know very small number of people who started doing Open Source for money.
 Consulting or just working full-time job are far better ways to achieve that.